Presentation and Status in Health Basket

-The recommended dose is 2 mg once daily, 1-2 hours before bedtime and after food This dosage may be continued for up to thirteen weeks.
+The recommended dose is 2 mg once daily, 1-2 hours before bedtime and after food.
+This dosage may be continued for up to thirteen weeks.

-Renal insufficiency: The effect of any stage of renal insufficiency on melatonin pharmacokinetics has not been studied.
+Renal impairment: The effect of any stage of renal impairment on melatonin pharmacokinetics has not been studied.

 Hepatic impairment: There is no experience of the use of Circadin in patients with liver impairment.
 Published data demonstrates markedly elevated endogenous melatonin levels during daytime hours due to decreased clearance in patients with hepatic impairment.
 Therefore, Circadin is not recommended for use in patients with hepatic impairment.

 Method of Administration: Oral use.
 Tablets should be swallowed whole to maintain prolonged release properties.
 Crushing or chewing should not be used to facilitate swallowing.

 Short-term treatment of primary insomnia characterized by poor quality of sleep in patients who are aged 55 or over.

 Hypersensitivity to the active substance or to any of the excipients.